AlanKrajina/JS-learn/README.md

 https://www.javascriptjanuary.com/blog/writing-maintainable-and-readable-javascript-design-patterns

-### Explain event delegation

-Event delegation is a technique involving adding event listeners to a parent element instead of adding them to the descendant elements.
-The listener will fire whenever the event is triggered on the descendant elements due to event bubbling up the DOM.
-The benefits of this technique are:

-* Memory footprint goes down because only one single handler is needed on the parent element, rather than having to attach event handlers on each descendant.
-* There is no need to unbind the handler from elements that are removed and to bind the event for new elements.

 #### Can you give an example of one of the ways that working with this has changed in ES6?